 Cytomegalovirus (CMV) immunoglobulin is used to prevent CMV infection in bone marrow, renal, cardiac and liver transplant recipients, who are CMV antibody negative, where the donor is CMV antibody positive.
 It is also used for the treatment of established CMV infection (eg, CMV pneumonia, renal parenchymal infection) in association with virucidal treatment.

-Hepatitis B immunoglobulin is administered intramuscularly and indicated for the prevention of an infection developing in a person who has been exposed to the hepatitis B virus, who has not received prior vaccination, or whose vaccination program is incomplete. it is also indicated for those whose antibody level is inadequate.
+Hepatitis B immunoglobulin is administered intramuscularly and indicated for the prevention of an infection developing in a person who has been exposed to the hepatitis B virus, who has not received prior vaccination, or whose vaccination program is incomplete.
+It is also indicated for those whose antibody levels are inadequate.
 In addition, Hepatitis B immunoglobulin helps prevent hepatitis B infection in infants born to mothers with hepatitis B.

 Rh(D) immunoglobulin is given intramuscularly as prophylaxis to Rh(D)-negative women during pregnancy and following birth of an Rh(D)-positive baby to help prevent Haemolytic Disease of the Newborn.
 An intravenous product is also available for use in large fetomaternal haemorrhage where administration of intramuscular Rh(D) immunoglobulin is either contraindicated or not practical, or for inadvertent or emergency transfusion of Rh(D) positive blood to an Rh(D) negative female of childbearing potential.